 - Jet skis are hugely cheaper both in cost and in maintenance and running costs than larger sport fishing boats.

 - Preparation for fishing from a jet ski is easier and faster than preparing with a large boat.

 - They are multi purpose and if adapted can be used for both fishing and recreation.

 - Jet skis are smaller and lighter and more furl efficient than larger boats allowing them to travel a similar distance.

 - They are fast, giving the opportunity to both get on fish, and get out of weathers way quicker than a kayak.

 What Do You Need To Fish From A Jet Ski

 If you don’t want a ready kitted out model it is possible, depending where you live, to find outfitters who can rig cages, Bimini tops ( sun is an issue here) and storage options to give more fishing purpose to your PWC, however these don’t come cheap.
 Stern cages can be made to fit coolers and rod holders, and its easy enough to fit fish finders in the cockpit.

-With the rise in popularity some of these items like rod holders and coolers can be found on sites like Amazon.
-Though for frames and more permeant items you will still need to have them built on.
+With the rise in popularity some of these items like rod holders and coolers can be found on sites like Amazon, but for frames and more permanent items you will still need to have them built on.

 How To Fish From A Jet Ski